craiggough376/react_leaflet_lesson/react_leaflet.md

     "not op_mini all"
   ]
   ```
+*** Important - Since you have now changed the package json file, you will need to npm install again, then npm start to relaunch the local server.

 Were now ready to use leaflet and see a map in our application.

 ### Rendering a Map